rbbrzrd/GIMP-plugins/README.md

   Display a window with (7 items) info on the selected layer.
   With two action buttons: 'Enter text' in 'layer-info' parasite and 'Save all' in a file.

+  *Installation*
+  From the archive, extract the "info_layers.py" file and the "locale" folder to "[home directory]/.gimp-2.x/plug-ins" (merging the 'locale' folder).

+  On Linux, enable the executable flag on the "info_layers.py" file.

+  In the main menu, go to "Extensions/Plugins-Python/Layer/Layers-info...".
+The plug-in window should appears.